Painting Wooden Furniture Like a Pro: We Show You How it's Done

 15 min reading time

-Do you also have one or two pieces of furniture at home that you just can't look at any more?
-Still in good shape in terms of quality, but just visually unappealing?
-Maybe you have inherited an old secretary desk, but the dark brown colour just doesn't match your style?
-Our answer is: simply paint!
-With our paints, you can transform your old furniture and give it a new character.
+Do you also have one or two pieces of furniture at home that you just can't see any more?
+Is it still in top condition, but no longer looks modern?
+Maybe you've inherited a great old secretary, but the dark brown colour just doesn't suit your style?
+Our answer is: paint old furniture, it's easy!
+With our colours, you can repaint your old furniture and give it a new character.

-Before/After sample photos of painted and lacquered wooden furniture
+Before/after example photos of painted and varnished wooden furniture

 Step-by-step guide: How do I paint wooden furniture properly?